Tiqets/supplier-api/migration-v1-v2.md

 }
 ```

 This indicates that the product has 2 available variants on "2022-12-19" at "16:30".
-For additional details please refer
-to the official documentation of the endpoint.
+For additional details please refer to the official documentation of the endpoint.

-If a product does not support timeslots then each 1st-level key in the `JSON` object must specify the time as
+If a product does not support timeslots then each 1st-level key in the `JSON` object **MUST** specify the time as
 `T00:00`.

 For example, the following is a valid availability response for a product that does not support timeslots: